 Ingredients

-- 1 can chopped [diced] tomatoes 400 grams [14oz] can
+- 1 can chopped [diced] tomatoes [400 grams [14oz] can]

-- 1 can Jackfruit 400 grams [14oz can] drained
+- 1 can jackfruit [400 grams [14oz can] drained]

-- 1 medium onion diced
+- 1 medium onion [fine diced]

-- 2 medium carrots sliced into small pieces or diced
+- 2 medium carrots [small diced]

-- 3 sticks celery sliced into small pieces or diced
+- 3 sticks celery [small diced]

-- 175 grams bell pepper any colour, sliced into thin pieces
+- 175 grams bell pepper [any colour, sliced into thin pieces]

-- 4 cloves garlic fine diced
+- 4 cloves garlic [fine diced]

 - 1 tablespoon tomato puree [paste]

-- 1 tablespoon soy sauce [use tamari soy sauce for a gluten-free stew if necessary]
+- 1 tablespoon soy sauce

 - 1 tablespoon smoked paprika [or ordinary paprika]